viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 You can use the [Viam CLI](/manage/cli/) to create and upload your own custom modules to the Viam Registry.
 With the CLI, you can create a new module from a template, register your module with the Viam Registry, and share it with other Viam users.
 You can also create a private module that is shared only within your [organization](/manage/fleet/organizations/).
+For more information, see the [`viam module` command](/manage/CLI/#module).

 1. First, [install the Viam CLI](/manage/cli/#install) and [authenticate](/manage/cli/#authenticate) to Viam.